deforde/sdl-test/README.md

 ## Building and Running

-The current build configuration is intended to target Windows only (for now).
+The current build configuration is intended to target Linux only (for now).
 ```
 git clone https://github.com/deforde/sdl-test
 cd sdl-test && mkdir build && cd build